Princess Auto Stadium

 Princess Auto Stadium (formerly IG Field) is an outdoor stadium in Winnipeg, Manitoba, Canada.
 The stadium, which opened in 2013, is located on the University of Manitoba campus next to University Stadium.

 The stadium is home to the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-It is also home to the University of Manitoba Bisons football team, Valour FC of the Canadian Premier League (CPL), the Winnipeg Rifles of the Canadian Junior Football League (CJFL), the Manitoba Fearless of the Western Women's Canadian Football League (WWCFL), and was a host stadium of the 2015 FIFA Women's World Cup.
+It is also home to the University of Manitoba Bisons football team, the Winnipeg Rifles of the Canadian Junior Football League (CJFL), the Manitoba Fearless of the Western Women's Canadian Football League (WWCFL), and was a host stadium of the 2015 FIFA Women's World Cup.

 The stadium has a capacity of 32,343 and is partially covered.
 The stadium contains a corrugated metal roof, restaurant, 52 suites, walk of fame and other amenities.

 Ownership

 The stadium is owned by Triple B Stadium Inc., a non-share corporation incorporated in Manitoba on November 19, 2010.
 The object of this corporation is to develop, construct and operate a stadium at the University of Manitoba for the Winnipeg Football Club, the University of Manitoba Bisons, amateur athletics, and other public purposes.

 Currently, the Winnipeg Football Club has sole control over Triple B Stadium Inc. Originally, Triple B Stadium Inc. was owned by a consortium of the City of Winnipeg, the Province of Manitoba, the Winnipeg Football Club and the University of Manitoba.